mfaisalkhatri/rest-assured-examples/README.md

 I heard a lot about Rest-Assured and how it made the QA's life easier by helping them to run all the tedious API tests in an efficient way.
-Hence, I started learning about the framework and have documented all my learnings in this repository with all example code from writing basic tests to running end to end automation tests.
+Hence, I started learning about the framework and have documented all my learnings in this repository with all example code from writing basic tests to running end to end API automation tests.

 ## :briefcase: What does this repo contain?
 - This repo contains example codes of API Tests using Rest-Assured.